sebschlo/PortfolioCDP/content/projects/spatial-resonance.md

 ---
-title: Interactive Installation
+title: Spatial Resonance
 description: A responsive light and sound installation that reacts to audience movements
 thumbnail: /images/all3.jpg
-wall: 3
+wall: 2
-positionX: 3
+positionX: -4
-positionY: 4
+positionY: 0
-scale: 1.2
+scale: 2
 ---

 # Interactive Installation